How to translate XML feeds?

 Summary

-With clonable, you can translate XML feeds (usually product or shopping feeds) so you can use them in channels like google shopping.
+With Clonable, you can translate XML feeds (usually product or shopping feeds) so you can use them in channels like Google shopping.
 In this guide you’ll learn how to upload a feed, choose which fields get translated (to control costs), how URLs are handled, and how to keep feeds updated manually or automatically.

 FAQ

-Can clonable translate XML shopping feeds?
+Can Clonable translate XML shopping feeds?

-Yes, clonable can translate XML feeds (often product feeds) for your clone.
+Yes, Clonable can translate XML feeds (often product feeds) for your Clone.

 Do URLs in my feed get updated to the clone domain?

-Yes, clonable replaces your original domain with the clone domain automatically and uses existing URL translations.
+Yes, Clonable replaces your original domain with the clone domain automatically and uses existing URL translations.

 How long does the first translation take?